spire-labs/based-stack/cannon/README.md

 - `MIPS.sol`: A MIPS emulator implementation, to run a single instruction onchain, with merkleized VM memory.
 - `PreimageOracle.sol`: implements the pre-image oracle ABI, to support the instruction execution pre-image requests.

-The smart-contracts are integrated into the Based Stack monorepo contracts:
+The smart-contracts are integrated into the Based Stack repository contracts:
 [`../packages/contracts-bedrock/src/cannon`](../packages/contracts-bedrock/src/cannon)

 ## `mipsevm`